kylrth/kylrth.github.io/content/book/hpmor.md

 > They were all looking at him like they'd just seen him destroy a Dementor.
 >
 > The tattered cloak lay empty within the cage.

+## breaking patterns

+In a moment of anger in chapter 90, Harry tells Professor McGonagall that most people don't hold themselves absolutely responsible for events around them.
+Instead, they play roles.
+"There's a picture in your head of a stern disciplinarian and you do whatever that picture would do, whether or not it makes any sense.
+A stern disciplinarian would order the students back to their rooms, even if there was a troll roaming the hallways.
+A stern disciplinarian would order students not to leave the Hall on pain of expulsion.
+And the little picture of Professor McGonagall that you have in your head can't learn from experience or change herself, so there isn't any point to this conversation.
+People like you aren't responsible for anything, people like me are, and when we fail there's no one else to blame."

+But the lesson is that anyone can do it; anyone can break from these roles.
+Later, McGonagall uses this self-awareness to consciously change.
+Harry and Quirrell refer to this as her "going off-script".
+It's what brings her into her own when she becomes Headmistress of Hogwarts.

+(mention Hermione's breaking patterns)